aresnik11/stocks-assessment/README.md

-# NYC Tech Talent Pipeline Fullstack Assessment
+# Super Stocks - NYC Tech Talent Pipeline Fullstack Assessment

 For this assessment I was asked to implement a web-based stock portfolio app with the user stories listed below.
-I'm calling my app Super Stocks and it can be viewed at [https://super-stocks.netlify.com](https://super-stocks.netlify.com)
+I'm calling my app Super Stocks and it can be viewed at [https://super-stocks.netlify.com](https://super-stocks.netlify.com).

 The frontend subdirectory is deployed via Netlify and the backend subdirectory is deployed via Heroku.